blockchain-lab-um/masca/packages/docs/docs/libraries/data-manager.md

 ### Introduction

-Veramo does not provide similar support for managing VCs like it does for DIDs and KeyPairs. **Veramo Data Manager** is a custom plugin for managing arbitrary data with the Veramo client.
-It works very similarly to [DIDManager](https://github.com/uport-project/veramo/tree/next/packages/did-manager) and other Manager plugins built for Veramo.
-Data stored using this plugin is managed by sub-plugins.
+Veramo does not provide similar support for managing VCs as it does for DIDs and KeyPairs. **Veramo Data Manager** is a custom plugin for managing arbitrary data with the Veramo client.
+It works very similarly to [ `DIDManager` ](https://github.com/uport-project/veramo/tree/next/packages/did-manager) and other Manager plugins built for Veramo.
+The data stored using this plugin is managed by sub-plugins.

 ![VCManager design](https://user-images.githubusercontent.com/69682837/201887288-e666d565-fc2c-4160-ac85-a98e790eeced.png)

 Learn more about [DataManager](https://github.com/uport-project/veramo/issues/1058).

-DataManager comes with an `AbstractDataStore`, which is a template for plugins that actually manage the data!
-Bellow is the code of AbstractDataStore.
+DataManager has an `AbstractDataStore` , a template for plugins that manage the data!
+Below is the code of ` AbstractDataStore` .

 ```typescript
 export interface ISaveArgs {